alexandrestein/gotinydb/README.md

 ### Indexing

+The following types are supported and:

 - string
 - int, uint, int8, uint8, int16
 - uint16, int32, uint32, int64, uint64
 - time.Time

 If the selector point to an array values inside the array are indexed.

+### Query

+The the following filters can be applied to the indexes:

+- equal to
+- equal and greater
+- equal and less
+- equal and betweens
+- field exists

 ### File and media content